 SD DOE uses the formula below to determine need:

 Count of eligible migrant students.
-This is generated from the state migrant tracking system for the period July 1, 2016, to June 30, 2017.
+This is generated from the state migrant tracking system for the period July 1 to June 30 of the previous school year.
 This count is given a weighted factor of 1.

-Priority 1 - Count of migrant students below proficiency in either reading or math and receive supplemental MEP Services.
-This count is given a weighted factor of 3.
+Priority 1 - Count of eligible migrant students - This count is given a weighted factor of 1.

 Priority 2 - Count of migrant students that enrolled during the regular school year and who are at risk of failing.
 This count is given a weighted factor of 3.

-Priority 3 - Count of Migrant English learner or Non-English Students.
+Priority 3 - Count of migrant students below proficiency in either reading or math and receive supplemental MEP services.
 This count is given a weighted factor of 3.

-Priority 4 - Count of Migrant Preschool Services to children aged 3 to 5.
-This count is given a weighted factor of 1.

-Priority 5 - Count of eligible migrant students that did not have access to a Title I, Part A program.
-This count is given a weighted factor of 1.
+Priority 4 - Count of eligible migrant students that did not have access to a Title I, Part A program.

-Priority 6 - Count of migrant students provided a migrant summer school program.
-This count is given a weighted factor of 1.

-Priority 7 - Count of migrant students who also receive services from other programs.
 This count is given a weighted factor of 1.

 SD DOE then sums the weighted total per school district and allocates Migrant funds on a per weighted count total.